Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 I have worked with English Language Centers on the alignment of language assessments (e.g., exit tests) with curricular goals and intended learning outcomes and my advice has been sought on university entrance examinations for proof of English language proficiency, including during the Coronavirus crisis.
 Beyond my university teaching, I regularly serve in an advisory capacity and conduct workshops on varied topics nationally and internationally to different stakeholder groups.
 Selected topics that I lead include assessing speaking, fluency and pronunciation teaching/learning/assessment, mixed methods research, marking systems, formative assessment, academic integrity, and rater moderation in higher education.

-During my time at the University of Bristol (2011-16), I led for the below modules, the first three of which I designed:
+During my time at the University of Bristol (2011-16), I led the below modules, the first three of which I designed:

 ● Advisor, Preparation for Academic Studies in Higher Education (PASHE) exit test and English proficiency admissions requirements, UCL Institute of Education (2017-)

-● External examiner, MA in Language Testing (distance), Lancaster University, UK (2016-20)
+● External examiner, MA in Language Testing (distance), Lancaster University, UK (2016-21)

 ● Panel member, Quality Assurance Agency for Higher Education (QAA) mock review on assessment, University of Bristol (2015)